varigence/docs/bimlflex/reference-documentation/AzureArchiveAccountKey.md

 # Archive Account Key

-A Storage access key to use when accessing the Blob storage.

-Use a separate development environment and manage production keys outside the BimlFlex metadata
+The storage Access Key to use when accessing the Blob storage.
+Use a separate development environment and manage production keys outside the BimlFlex metadata.

 Notes:
 * This setting is part of the `Azure Storage` settings category.